anebz/finance/book-intelligent-investor.md

 Another quote

-> But investing isn’t about beating others at their game.
+> Investing isn’t about beating others at their game.
 It’s about controlling yourself at your own game.

 The challenge for the intelligent investor is not to find the stocks that will go up the most and down the least, but rather to prevent yourself from being your own worst enemy—from buying high just because Mr. Market says “Buy!” and from selling low just because Mr. Market says “Sell!”.